joshuawills/X-Compiler/docs/language.md

 Although quite primitive, we have some basic IO functions as a standard library.

-`outInt` takes in an integer and prints it to stdout.
+`outInt` takes in an integer and prints it to stdout, followed by a newline.

 `inInt` takes in a string constant and an integer.
 It logs the string as a prompt, then reads an integer from stdin and writes to that mutable variable.